Abhishek-Mali-Personal/gqlgen-demo-example/README.md

         },
     }}))
 ```
-I am not showing you database implementaion neither how to call it in as I know you are smart enough to predict how I did that.
+I am not showing you database implementation neither how to call it in as I know you are smart enough to predict how I did that.
 So dont forget to add database implementation as I was using postgres I have added function in example/database/postgres/postgres.go file you can do the same for any DB Engines and call DB variable in main function

 > Step 10: Custom Resolvers Implementation

-A question might arrise why we need Custom Reolvers or What is the use of custom resolvers?
+A question might arise why we need Custom Resolvers or What is the use of custom resolvers?

 -> To answer this question, you need to recall one of the structure you have created earlier.
 I will take employee as an example